uson1x/UVAnalogClocksView/README.md

 UVAnalogClocksView
 ==================

-UVAnalogClocksView is an UIView subclass used to display analog clocks
+UVAnalogClocksView is an UIView subclass used to display analog clocks.

 Installation
 ==================